rm3l/rm3l.org/README.md

     yarn test:open
    ```

-## 🚨 Forking this repo

-Many people have contacted me asking me if they can use this code for their own websites.
-The answer to that question is _usually_ "yes", with attribution.
-There are some cases, such as using this code for a business or something that is greater than a personal project, that I may be less comfortable saying yes to.
-If in doubt, please don't hesitate to ask me.

 ## Deploying with Netlify

 This contains 3 config files specifically for deploying with Netlify.
 A `netlify.toml` file for build settings, a `/static/_headers` file with default security headers set for all routes, and `/static/_redirects` to set Netlify custom domain redirects.